swcarpentry/training-course/curriculum.md

 ***2. How students organize knowledge influences how they learn and how they apply what they know.***

 Students naturally make connections between different bits of knowledge.
 When those connections form structures that are accurately and meaningfully organized, students can retrieve and apply their knowledge faster and more accurately.
-When knowledge is connected in inaccurate or random ways, on the other hand, they either won&#8217;t retrieve it or will apply it inappropriately.
+When knowledge is connected in inaccurate or random ways, on the other hand, they either won't retrieve it or will apply it inappropriately.

 Recommendations